mmEissen/mmEissen.github.io/_source/about/resume.rst

     * + Nov 2017 ongoing
       + **Software Engineer**, `Smarkets <https://smarketshq.com/>`_, London

-        - Implemented, improved, and maintained Python microservices for the integration of sports data from third party spurces
+        - Implemented, improved, and maintained Python microservices for the integration of sports data from third party sources
-        - Self managed work in start up culture
+        - Self managed work in startup culture
         - Helped redesign the interview process for new candidates
-        - Helped with the on-bording process for new employees
+        - Helped with the on-boarding process for new employees

     * + Dec 2016 to Nov 2017
       + **Software Engineer**, `Reckon Digital <https://reckondigital.com/>`_, London